Missouria: 18th century

+19th century

 They signed treaties with the US government in 1830 and 1854 to cede their lands in Missouri.
 They relocated to the Otoe-Missouria reservation, created on the Big Blue River at the Kansas-Nebraska border.
 The US pressured the two tribes into ceding more lands in 1876 and 1881.

 In 1880, the tribes split into two factions, the Coyote, who were traditionalists, and the Quakers, who were assimilationists.
 The Coyote settled on the Iowa Reservation in Indian Territory.
 The Quakers negotiated a small separate reservation in Indian Territory.
-By 1890. most of the Coyote band rejoined the Quakers on their reservation.
+By 1890, most of the Coyote band rejoined the Quakers on their reservation.

+20th century

 Under the Dawes Act, by 1907 members of the tribes were registered and allotted individual plots of land per household.
 The U.S. declared any excess communal land of the tribe as "surplus" and sold it to European-American settlers.
 The tribe merged with the Otoe tribe.

-The Curtis Act required the disbanding of tribal courts and governments in order to assimilate the people and prepare the territory for statehood, but the tribe created their own court system in 1900.
+The Curtis Act disbanded tribal courts and governmental institutions to assimilate Native people into mainstream American society and prepare Indian Territory for statehood, but the tribe created their own court system in 1900.
 The Missouria were primarily farmers in the early 20th century.
 After oil was discovered on their lands in 1912, the U.S. government forced many of the tribe off their allotments.

+21st century

+Today, Missouri are part of the Otoe-Missouria Tribe of Indians.
+They hold the Otoe-Missouria encampment each July and host social dances and ceremonies at the Otoe-Missouria Cultural Center in Red Rock, Oklahoma.